 Division of Family Planning

 Our mission, under the leadership of Siripanth Nippita, MD, MS, division director, is to educate the next generation of highly skilled reproductive health practitioners, to conduct groundbreaking and relevant family planning research, and to advocate for patients’ access to family planning, contraception, and abortion services.
-We advance this mission at our dedicated clinical arm—the Reproductive Choice Clinic at the Women’s Medical Center at NYC Health + Hospitals/Bellevue.
+We advance this mission through dedicated clinical services at NYU Langone Hospital—Brooklyn and through the Reproductive Choice Clinic at the Women’s Medical Center at NYC Health + Hospitals/Bellevue.

 Our History of Family Planning